Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 ## 8. Front running
       hijacking the data from mem pools and do the same transaction with high gas .
+      You can see some flash loans are attacked by frontrunners.
 You can avoid this using flashbots.